Business VPNs allow remote employees or offices to connect securely to an internal network.

 When a VPN is used as intended — and uses up-to-date cryptographic protocols — it can effectively encrypt traffic between remote employees or teams and their company’s internal network.
 In addition, VPNs are cheaper and easier to manage than legacy solutions like buying a secure ‘leased line’ from an ISP or manually ‘allowlisting’ individual IP addresses that belong to remote workers.

-Cloudflare Access, part of Cloudflare's Zero Trust platform, is an identity and access management (IAM) product that can help speed up and secure remote teams by replacing a VPN with Cloudflare’s global network.
+Cloudflare Zero Trust is an identity and access management (IAM) product that can help speed up and secure remote teams by replacing a VPN with Cloudflare’s global network.
 Instead of placing internal tools on a private network, teams can:

 About Access Management